 - Good mittens (choppers are best, with spare liners)

 - Snowshoes (and bindings that work with your footwear).
 Modern ones are better for hills and grip.
 Classic ones are better for the lake and “float” better.
-Also, the bindings are comfortable and hands-free (with a little practice)
+Also, the bindings are comfortable with hands-free entry and exit (with a little practice)

 - Toboggan or sled (make sure it has a harness or some comfortable way to haul).
+We used a variety of different sleds.
 We used one of Lure of the North’s toboggans on the trip and it performed like a champ (their personal service was also excellent).

 - Head lamp and extra batteries